single-cell-genetics/cardelino/README.md

 ## Notes on donor deconvolution

-The donor demultiplex function, named Vireo, was previosly supported in this R package, but now has been re-implemented in Python, which is more memory efficient and easier to run via a command line.
+The donor demultiplex function, named Vireo, was previously supported in this R package, but now has been re-implemented in Python, which is more memory efficient and easier to run via a command line.
 We, therefore, highly recommend you switch to the Python version: https://vireoSNP.readthedocs.io.